-- Every year, one in three older adults fall and one in five sustain a serious injury such as a broken hip, fracture, concussion, and other injuries
+- Every year, 1 in 3 older adults fall and 1 in 5 sustain a serious injury such as a broken hip, fracture, concussion, and other injuries

 - Those who fall once are more likely to fall again

-- Over 800,000 persons are hospitalized for falls each year
+- More than 800,000 people are hospitalized for falls each year

 - Recovery from injuries, including hip fractures, can take up to a year in a long-term care facility and many people who fall never go home again